Brian Folkerts

-Brian Folkerts (born January 30, 1990) is an American football center for the Arlington Renegades of the XFL.
+Brian Folkerts (born January 30, 1990) is an American former professional football center and current college football coach.
+He is the tight ends coach and tackles coach for Northern Iowa, a position he has held since 2024.
 He played college football at Washburn.

-Early years
+Early life

 Brian was born the son of Tim and Margie Folkerts.
+He has one sister, Julie Folkerts.
 He attended Hazelwood Central High School in Florissant, Missouri.
 There he was a two-sport athlete, playing both football and wrestling.

 College career

 Folkerts attended Washburn University, where he played for the Washburn Ichabods football team from 2008 to 2011.
 Folkerts earned honorable mention All-Mid-America Intercollegiate Athletics Association (MIAA) as a freshman in 2008.
 As a sophomore in 2009, Folkerts was the Ichabods starting right tackle, earned second-team All-MIAA honors.
 During Folkerts junior season, he moved to left tackle, where he was named a first-team All-MIAA selection.
 His senior year, Folkerts was once again named a first-team All-MIAA selection, Folkerts also earned www.d2football.com's 2nd Team All-American honors in 2011.